Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies: Introduction

 Among available material platforms, silicon nitride (Si\(_3\)N\(_4\)) has been developed as a mature and versatile option for visible and near-infrared operation \cite{Blumenthal2018,Munoz2017,Sacher2019,Leinse2020,Chauhan22,Smith23,Blasco-Solvas:24}.
 Si\(_3\)N\(_4\) offers low propagation loss and high optical-power handling \cite{Blumenthal2018}, together with CMOS-compatible fabrication suitable for both passive and nonlinear photonic devices.
 Advances in film-stress control, etch uniformity, and wafer-scale processing have improved reproducibility and yield \cite{Munoz2017,Leinse2020,10527127}, reinforcing Si\(_3\)N\(_4\) as a leading dielectric platform for visible integrated quantum technologies.

 To date, most Si$_3$N$_4$ photonic implementations in ion traps are optimized for transverse-electric (TE) polarization \cite{Mehta2016,Mehta2020,niffenegger2020integrated,Kwon2024,Mordini25}, where the electric field points parallel to the chip surface.
-This can limit beam geometry, coupling direction, and the placement of the GC to deliver the correct polarization with respect to the ions quantization axis.
+The polarization of light determines the coupling to atomic transitions.
+Therefore, TE-optimized operation provides limited coupling directions, and placement options of the GC to deliver the correct polarization with respect to the ions quantization axis.
+Furthermore, TE-optimized operation limits accessible beam geometries.
 More recently, implementing transverse-magnetic (TM) modes, with the electric field oriented out of plane, have seen increased attention in integrated quantum and precision systems, such as Si$_3$N$_4$ resonator platforms for laser stabilization\,\cite{Isichenko2025}, and ion trap applications leveraging GCs for polarization gradient cooling\,\cite{corsetti_integrated-photonics-based_2026}.

-We report the design, fabrication, and experimental characterization of the performance of a Si$_3$N$_4$ photonic integrated circuit (PIC) consisting of components such as incoupling structures, splitters, bends, taper sections, and GCs.
+We report the design, fabrication, and experimental characterization of the performance of a Si$_3$N$_4$ photonic integrated circuit (PIC) consisting of components such as incoupling structures, splitters, bends, taper sections, and GCs, that are key components for scaling trapped-ion based quantum technologies such as quantum computers and clocks to multiple operating zones.
 As an example, we use a wavelength of 760\,nm for applications with trapped Yb$^{+}$ ions \cite{Huntemann2012,Tofful_2024}.
 The Yb$^{+}$ system underpins a wide range of state-of-the-art applications, including precision optical clocks \cite{Huntemann2012,Tofful_2024}, trapped-ion quantum information processing \cite{Olmschenk2007,piltz_trapped-ion-based_2014}, and tests of fundamental physics \cite{dreissen_improved_2022,Hur22,Filzinger25,Door25}.
 We characterize the PIC with TE and TM modes and discuss how the observed polarization dependence may be leveraged to extend the photonic toolbox for ion trap quantum technology applications by offering additional design flexibility and enabling dual-polarization architectures.